-To send flowers in memory of Lois L. Verdetto, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Lois L. Verdetto, please visit our Heartfelt Sympathies Store.

 Lois was born in Ohio on August 23, 1929, daughter of the late Edward and Dorothy Bonitz.
 She was also raised by her stepfather, the late, James Sullivan.
 Lois married the love of her life, Clement Verdetto, on May 25, 1970.
 They celebrated 20 years of happiness before God took him home on July 16, 1990.

 Left to honor Lois, and remember her love, are Lois’s three children, Dorothy Hallock, and her husband, Donald; James Cosner, and his wife, Sharon; and Keith Tucker, and his wife Linda; three grandchildren and their families, Tracie Maille, her husband, George, and daughters Isabella and Abigail; Melissa Hazen, her husband, Steven, and daughter, Madison; and Christopher Hallock, his wife Angela, and son Giovanni; two brothers, Patrick Sullivan, and his wife Eugenia; John Sullivan and Bill; and one sister, Dorothy Yusinski, and her husband, Richard; as well as, many nieces and nephews.